-• Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal.
+- Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal. - The Quality Improvement Organization will make its decision within 14 calendar days of receipt of your appeal request.

 At a glance: How to make a Level 2 Appeal to require that the plan cover your care for longer